IBM/ibm-block-csi-driver/README.md

 In order to use the driver, create the relevant storage classes and secrets, as needed.

 This section describes how to:
- 1. Create a storage system secret - to define the storage credential (user and password) and its address.
+ 1. Create a storage system secret - to define the storage system credentials (user and password) and its address.
- 2. Configure the k8s storage class - to define the storage system pool name, secret reference, SpaceEfficiency (thin, compressed, or deduplicated) and fstype(xfs\ext4).
+ 2. Configure the k8s storage class - to define the storage system pool name, secret reference, SpaceEfficiency (thin, compressed, or deduplicated) and fstype (xfs\ext4).

 #### 1. Create an array secret
-Create a secret file as follows and update the relevant credentials:
+Create a secret file as follows `array-secret.yaml` and update the relevant credentials:

 ```
 kind: Secret